 - Draft Halifax Green Network Plan: Primer Report

 - Draft Halifax Green Network Plan: Map Primer – Values Maps

 Phase 3: Completed in Summer 2018

-Objective: Develop detailed implementation framework and final plan.
+Objective: Develop a detailed implementation framework and the final plan.